Junbo-Ritsugō

 Junbo-Ritsugō (准母立后 or 准母 (Junbo)), is a Japanese title referring to an honorary empress, or the honorary mother of the Japanese emperor.

 Princess Sukeko, the third Junbo-Ritsugō.

 Usage of the title

 The title was used when the emperor needed an honorary empress to perform certain tasks.
 The title was only used ceremonially, typically by a female relative who was a previous empress.
 It could also be used for an honorary empress dowager, not just an honorary empress consort.

 History

 The title first came to use in 1091.
 The former Saiō, Princess Yasuko, was made the honorary empress for her brother, Emperor Horikawa.
 It was odd for the empress to be her husband's sister, but she was actually Horikawa's nurse, and adoptive mother, and she would retire in 1093.

+Yasuko was chosen as Horikawa's birth mother, Fujiwara no Kenshi, had died before Horikawa's ascension.
+It was customary for an emperor to take a palanquin to the enthronement hall to their enthronement.
+This was often difficult for a young emperor, who often rode with their mother's.
+However, the specific palanquin the emperor rode in was known as the soukaren, and could only be used by the emperor, empress, or saiō.
+But if the emperor's mother was either dead (like in this case), or not the main wife of a previous emperor (meaning she did not hold the title of empress consort, and later empress dowager), she could not ride with the emperor, which made it difficult for these child emperors.
+Thus, Princess Yasuko was chosen and the role was born out of a necessity for certain court functions.